stellar/django-polaris/docs/tutorials/index.rst

     docker-compose build
     docker-compose up

-You should not be able to successfully deposit and withdraw funds on testnet using the SDF's demo client via SEP-24.
+You should now be able to successfully deposit and withdraw funds on testnet using the SDF's demo client via SEP-24.